Civil Procedure Code – Procedural Law of the Civil Code

 Another key right is the right to representation, which means that parties can be represented by a lawyer who will act for them before the court.
 Obligations include the duty to provide truthful and complete information and to respect court decisions.
 Parties must comply with procedural deadlines and comply with the court’s instructions.
 Compliance with these rights and obligations is essential to achieve a fair outcome of the proceedings and to protect the rights of all involved.

-Tip: Don’t know which court to go to?
-We have discussed the powers and jurisdiction of the court in detail in our article.
+Do you know which court to go to?
+We have discussed the system of courts, their powers and jurisdiction in detail in our article.

 What is the step-by-step court procedure?

-However, it may be preceded by an invitation to amend or supplement the application.
+However, it may be preceded by an invitation to amend or supplement the statement of claim.
 The court also invites the defendant to make written submissions on the application and, where appropriate, to submit evidence.
 At the oral hearing, both parties (there may be more than one party on the plaintiff’s and defendant’s side) are present and have the opportunity to present their arguments and evidence.

 Remedies in civil proceedings